huynhtuvinh87/docs/docs/community.md

 ## San Francisco Coverage Map

-This heat map is a representation of the coverage that currently exists in San Francisco as part of the [ongoing beta](https://www.helium.co/#/beta).
+This heat map is a representation of the Helium coverage available in San Francisco as part of the [ongoing beta](https://www.helium.co/#/beta).
 It will be updated accordingly as we expand.

 ![SF Beta Coverage Map](https://www.helium.co/docs/img/sf-beta-coverage.png)